santtu/cloud-meta/README.md

-I needed this metadata for a research project (and couldn't find suitable data online), and it was quite a bit of effort (about 4-5 days of work) I wanted to share the data in the hope this will save someone a lot of work and someone will find it useful.
+I needed this metadata for a research project (and couldn't find suitable data online), and it was quite a bit of effort (about 4-5 days of work) so I wanted to share the data in the hope this will save someone a lot of work and someone will find it useful.
+(I'd be delighted to hear if you do find it useful.)

 To collect the data I primarily went through
 [all news items from AWS](http://aws.amazon.com/new/).
 I used the